Skip to main content Skip to footer

 • credible plans to expand to the UK and establish a trading presence within two years

-You can demonstrate a UK ‘footprint’ by either:
+Can demonstrate a UK ‘footprint’ by either:

-• providing evidence that the business is registered with Companies House as either an overseas company branch or a new company that is a subsidiary of the overseas linked business.
+• providing evidence the business is registered with Companies House as either an overseas company branch or a new company that is a subsidiary of the overseas linked business.

 The overseas business that is expanding to the UK must be active and trading overseas and, unless an exception applies, demonstrate it has been active and trading for at least 3 years prior to the date of application.

-The planned expansion must be in the same type of business that you conduct overseas, and cannot be a new business venture by the company.
-The business you are establishing in the UK must be either wholly owned by the overseas business or part of the same legal entity (such as a branch).
+The business to be established in the UK must be either wholly owned by the overseas business or part of the same legal entity (such as a branch).

 In common with other sponsored work routes, you must have an Authorising Officer, a Key Contact and at least one Level 1 User in place at the time you apply for your licence.